 Never touch a dead animal with bare hands.
 Even animals that appear harmless can carry dangerous pathogens.
 Skin contact increases the risk of infection.

-2. Do Not Attempt DIY Removal Without Proper Equipment
+2. Do Not Attempt DIY Removal Without Proper Methods

 Household gloves and masks are rarely sufficient.
 Professional-grade protective gear is essential to prevent exposure to bacteria and airborne particles.